openfootball/help/README.md

-> Note:  Sorry, the FAQS are somewhat outdated (but what can I do? - see above).
+> Note:  The FAQS are somewhat outdated, sorry (but what can I do? - see above).